Dr. Sasha Dukan

 Statistical Physics and Thermodynamics is a course designed for physics majors and minors and upper-level chemistry majors.
 Statistical Physics (together with the Quantum Physics) is one of the fundamental disciplines on which modern physics research (in condensed matter physics, nuclear physics, astrophysics, biophysics, physical chemistry, materials science and engineering) relies.
 This course is devoted to the discussions of some of the basic physical concepts and methods appropriate for description of the systems involving very many particles (gases, liquids, crystals).
 It is intended, in particular, to present thermodynamics and statistical physics from unified and modern point of view.

 · Instructional Methods

-Students have an opportunity to learn in depth the undergraduate-level quantum mechanics from a variety of sources during the semester, including:
+In PHY300 students have an opportunity to learn in depth the undergraduate-level statistical physics and thermodynamics from a variety of sources during the semester, including:

 Ț Assigned textbook readings